rerun-io/rerun/design/batching.md

 The current garbage collection mechanism was put together as a quick fix for the `MsgId`-mismatch issue, and it is largely unreliable.

 The algorithm works as follows: it finds the oldest component bucket based on the insertion order from the datastore, which doesn't make much semantic sense, and drops it.
 Then, it drops all component buckets that roughly cover the same time range.
-Finally, it returns all the `MsgId`s to the viewer so that it can in turn clear its own data structures.
+Finally, it returns all the `MsgId`s to the Viewer so that it can in turn clear its own data structures.
 This process is repeated in a loop until a sufficient amount of data has been dropped.

 Beyond these hacks, the logic in and of itself is fundamentally broken right now.
 Consider the following log calls: